m2w/dot-files/README.md

 My personal dot-files.

-To get up and running with these, clone the repo and run the included `ini` script.
+To get up and running with these, clone the repo and run the included `init` script.

 # TODOs